 If Influenza is diagnosed early in the illness, an antiviral medication can be prescribed that may shorten the course of the illness and lessen the severity of the symptoms.
 They may also prevent serious flu complications.
 If started in the first 24 to 48 hours of illness, antivirals may decrease the duration of fever and other symptoms.
 The sooner these are started, the better the chance of improvement.
 Antivirals might also be prescribed to prevent Influenza from spreading to an entire household.
 Fever reducers, pain relievers, decongestants, cough suppressants, rest and plenty of fluids will get you through the worst until you or your child feels well again.

 - Washing your hands regularly is a great start!

 - Yearly flu shots are the most important step in protecting yourself against the flu.
-Because of the COVID-19 pandemic, reducing the spread of respiratory illnesses, like flu, this fall and winter is more important than ever.

 September and October are good times to get vaccinated.
 However, as long as flu viruses are circulating, vaccination should continue, even in January or later.